 Indian cuisine consists of a variety of regional and traditional dishes native to the Indian subcontinent.
 Given the diversity in soil, climate, culture, ethnic groups, and occupations, these cuisines vary substantially and use locally available spices, herbs, vegetables, and fruits.

-Many Indian dishes are cooked in vegetable oil, but peanut oil is popular in northern and western India, mustard oil in eastern India, and coconut oil along the western coast, especially in Kerala.
+People cook many Indian dishes in vegetable oil, with peanut oil being popular in northern and western India, mustard oil in eastern India, and coconut oil along the western coast, especially in Kerala.